Lautaroef/ITCrowdChallenge/README.md

 # ITCrowd Technical Test

-This readme file explains how to run the project.
-Please follow the instructions below.
+This readme file explains how to run the project and how it works.

 ## Installation